A Croatia Itinerary of 14 days is a trip everyone should consider taking.

 Day 1: Zagreb (2 nights)

-There are plenty of things to do here.
+There are plenty of things to do here on your Croatia vacation.
 We found that a solid day of taking in the downtown was enough.
 It’s walkable, there are bars, restaurants and old churches to see.
 It’s quite charming, actually.
 Here are some photos Jackson snapped while we were there.

 I’d definitely recommend going to the Museum of Broken Relationships!
 This was an awesome museum and you can get tickets for about $4USD per person.
 It’s a couple hours of reading, and such a great stop.